digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ### Channel Header

 In the channel menu, select **Edit Channel Header** to change the text that appears next to the channel name at the top of the screen.
 It can be used to summarize the channel topic or provide links to frequently accessed documents.
-Any channel member can edit this setting, unless the System Admin has restricted the permissions.
+Any channel member can edit this setting.

 #### Adding links to the Channel Header